How to avoid some common mistakes companies make in a remote setup?

 Avoid this employer mistake.
 You should make sure all communication channels are open so that your remote team can reach out to you and have their queries answered.

-Working remotely often means feeling isolated.
+Remote work can sometimes cause isolation.
 However, it’s imperative for the employees to feel the team spirit despite working from different cities or even other countries.

 Make sure to set up weekly conference calls or video calls so that all the team members get to interact with one another, break the ice, and have their questions answered if they have any.

-Perhaps you have hired someone who is incredibly hardworking and experienced, but has this person ever worked remotely before?
+Perhaps you have hired someone who is incredibly hardworking and experienced, but has this person worked remotely before?
 It’s best to understand what remote working means to them beforehand because a hardworking person doesn’t necessarily have to be someone who can work well remotely.

 Be sure that your remote teams know when to rest and recharge, make mature decisions, and possess a good work ethic.

 Most people like to work remotely because it gives them a sense of creative space and freedom.
-If you keep calling them frequently or send out emails every hour in the name of follow-ups, this employer’s mistake of micromanaging can cause most employees to feel frustrated.
+If you keep calling them frequently or send out emails every hour in the name of follow-ups, this employer’s mistake of micromanaging can cause your employees to feel frustrated.

 One-on-one meetings involve everyone participating and giving in their opinions.
 With a virtual meeting, however, many might feel uncomfortable sharing their point.

 Be sure to go for video calls, conference calls, and even apps that encourage group discussions.
 Don’t make the employer’s mistake of depending too heavily on emails.

-Just because they’re working from home doesn’t mean they are allowed to be piled up with work, because if that happens, it can cause burnouts.
-Take good care of your employees’ mental health in a remote setup.
+Just because they’re working from home doesn’t mean they are allowed to be piled up with work because if that happens, it can cause burnouts.
+Take extra care of your employees’ mental health in a remote setup.